wwoast/constantina/docs/ADMIN.md

 ## Installing Constantina

+### List of Linux dependencies

+There are a handful of Linux packages needed (Debian/Ubuntu) to support the ones installed by Python:

+ * `apt-get install libjpeg-dev libffi-dev libssl-dev`

+ For use with uwsgi application servers, also install:

+ * `apt-get install uwsgi uwsgi-plugin-python`

 ### List of Python dependencies
 You can grab these either from your distro or Python package manager, with the exception of `python-magic` where Debian's distro version has a totally different API than the version in `pip`.

-There are a handful of Linux packages needed (Debian/Ubuntu) to support the ones installed by Python:

- * `apt-get install libjpeg-dev libffi-dev libssl-dev`

-From there, install the Python dependencies manually or from `pip`:
+Install the Python dependencies manually or from `pip`:

  * `pip install -r requirements.txt`
   * `argon2`, `argon2_cffi`, and `argon2pure` for password hashing